-This action also begins the processes required for more complex chains of connections to be made which are needed for the more complex cognitive processes such as problem solving which we needs as adults.
+This action also begins the processes required for intricate chains of connections to be made which are needed for the more complex cognitive processes such as problem-solving which we need as adults.

-These processes and brain maturation occurs from the back of the brain to the front of the brain which means the frontal cortex and frontal lobes of the brain are the last to fully mature.
+These processes and the maturing of the brain occurs from the back of the brain to the front of the brain which means the frontal cortex and frontal lobes of the brain are the last to fully mature.

-A study by Nitin Gogtay and colleagues from the National Institute of Mental Health, monitored children through MRI ever 2 years from the ages of 4 years old to 21 years old measuring the physical change in brain tissue as a child gets older.
-This research highlighted the back to front process of brain maturation showing the frontal lobes were the last to mature and these changes continued up to the age of 21 years, the oldest individuals studied in the research, suggesting maturation may even continue after this age.
+A study by Nitin Gogtay and colleagues from the National Institute of Mental Health, monitored children through MRI studies every 2 years from the ages of 4 to 21 years old measuring the physical change in brain tissue as a child gets older.
+This research highlighted the back-to-front process of brain maturation showing the frontal lobes were the last to mature.
+These changes continued up to the age of 21 years, the oldest individuals studied in the research, suggesting maturation may even continue after this age.

-This is important as these are the areas which are in control of our emotions, impulses, high-level reasoning and decision-making and notably are the areas most often associated with criminal behaviour.
-This is the reason these skills in teenagers can often be weak, they do not necessarily think of the consequences to their actions, they may not think decisions through fully, they can act more impulsively and partake in risky behaviour as a result.
+This is important as these are the areas which are in control of our emotions, impulses, high-level reasoning and decision-making and notably are the areas most often associated with criminal behavior.
+This is the reason these skills in teenagers can often be weak.
+They do not necessarily think of the consequences of their actions and they may not think decisions through fully.
+They can act more impulsively and partake in risky behavior as a result.
 One psychologist, Laurence Steinberg describes it as “a well-developed accelerator but only a partly developed brake”.

-The frontal lobe of the brain can be thought of as the control and organisation centre where information from other areas of the brain is monitored and a reaction is decided upon.
-As children develop through adolescence this area reorganizes how it deals with information coming from other parts of the brain, becoming better at inhibiting raw emotional responses where necessary.
+The frontal lobe of the brain can be thought of as the control and organization center where information from other areas of the brain is monitored and a reaction is decided upon.
+As children develop through adolescence this area reorganizes how it deals with information coming from other parts of the brain, becoming better at putting the brakes on raw emotional responses where necessary.

-Teenagers of course are still responsible for their own actions.
-While the adolescent brain, we now know, is different from both a child’s and an adults brain, teenagers are quite capable of making rational decisions.
-However, these vulnerabilities can make them more prone to risky impulsive behaviours compared to a young adult in their early 20’s.
+Teenagers, of course, are still responsible for their own actions.
+While the adolescent brain, we now know, is different from both a child’s and an adult’s brain, teenagers are quite capable of making rational decisions.
+However, these vulnerabilities can make them more prone to risky impulsive behaviors compared to a young adult in their early 20’s.
 Moreover, they can be easily influenced and are more susceptible to peer pressure than an adult is.

-The limbic system is a section deep within our brains structure and is associated with instinct and immediate reactions such as fear and anger.
+The limbic system is another area of the brain heavily involved in emotional behavior.
+It is a section deep within our brain structure and is associated with instinct and immediate reactions such as fear and anger.
 The frontal lobes of the brain are where these reactions are tamed to ensure our response is proportionate and appropriate for the situation we are in and the response is considered in terms of consequences.
-In a teenage brain this halting system is not fully developed, this is why your loving gentle teenager can turn into a shouting grumpy slamming door monster at the drop of a hat.
+In a teenage brain, this halting system is not fully developed, this is why your loving gentle teenager can turn into a shouting grumpy slamming door monster at the drop of a hat.
 Apply this to the outside world with social pressures and environmental influences and you can run into problems.

-While all this research has greatly improved our understanding of the teenage brain and its development it is still not quite advanced enough to be clear when it comes to legal culpability of adolescents in a court of law.
-The United States in particular has seen some very serious cases of teenagers committing serious crimes and each one has sharpened the debate over criminal consequences for youth offenders and their level of criminal responsibility.
+While all this research has greatly improved our understanding of the teenage brain and its development it is still not quite advanced enough to be clear when it comes to the legal culpability of adolescents in a court of law.
+The United States, in particular, has seen some significant cases of teenagers committing serious crimes and each one has sharpened the debate over criminal consequences for youth offenders and their level of criminal responsibility.

 US Supreme Court Juvenile Cases

-In 2005 Christopher Simmons who was 17 years old was found guilty of murder.
+In 2005 Christopher Simmons who was 17-years-old was found guilty of murder.
 In 1993 along with a friend, he planned and carried out the kidnap of 46-year-old Shirley Crook.
-Simmons broke into her home, tied her with electric cable and duct tape and pushed her from a bridge into the Meramec River in St. Louis County causing her death by drowning.
+Simmons broke into her home, tied her up with electric cable and duct tape and pushed her from a bridge into the Meramec River in St. Louis County, causing her death by drowning.

 Christopher Simmons confessed and re-enacted the crime for police.
 His friend testified against him in court showing the crime had been planned and premeditated.
 He avoided the death penalty partly due to research on the developing teenage brain.
 Most courts struggle to impose the death penalty on juveniles and Simmons was sentenced to life without parole.
 However, Justice Anthony Kennedy who oversaw the case did refer to this evidence in his summing up.

 The Roper v Simmons case and the subsequent research carried out has been a milestone in the United States legal system.
-For the first time the notion that juveniles lack the same level of maturity as adults was accepted as meaning they are less culpable for the crimes they commit.
+For the first time notions that juveniles lack the same level of maturity as adults were accepted as meaning they are less culpable for the crimes they commit.
 This was alongside the idea that juveniles are less susceptible to the deterrence threat of adult punishment.